 Before hiring a voice ensure to listen to demo reels multiple times.
-Other vocal details to listen out for include pitch – you may not realise that a common medical condition, presbycusis, tends to affect older people, making it harder for them to hear higher pitch ranges.
+Other vocal details to listen out for include pitch – you may not realize that a common medical condition, presbycusis, tends to affect older people, making it harder for them to hear higher pitch ranges.
 If you’re targeting this audience specifically, go for an artist whose voice is pitched more deeply, so listeners catch all your key messages.
-Make sure you know what recording conditions your voice over has, what equiment they record on and how they save the files.
+Make sure you know what recording conditions your voice over has, what equipment they record on and how they save the files.
 Hiring your top 3 choices for smaller jobs can easily help find the winner.

 The Practicalities Of Working With Voice Artists

 With so many professionals to choose from, it could make more sense to work with an agency instead.
 They often have a bank of reliable voiceovers, tested and checked.
 This can save you time by matching you up with the right recording artist.
 When working with an individual voice artist it is on you to ensure the right agreement is in place (with correct usage rights specified) – and this alone can be a very costly affair!

 The alternative is for you to ask around for personal recommendations, just as you would for any other service.
 Ask to hear past work before committing, and identify whether previous recordings match what you need.